bictorv/chaosnet-bridge/FIREWALL.md

 and then in `cbridge-rules.conf`, use

-	; Allow access to the remote tape server from my local subnet "RTAPE" from subnet 7 allow
+	; Allow access to the remote tape server from my local subnet "RTAPE" from localnet allow
 	; Reject all other connection attempts
-	"RTAPE" to subnet 7 reject
+	"RTAPE" to localnet reject
-	; For the EVAL servers on my LISPMs, allow local but also AMS and EJS subnets "EVAL" from subnet 7,11,13 to any allow
+	; For the EVAL servers on my LISPMs, allow local but also AMS and EJS subnets "EVAL" from localnet to any allow
+	"EVAL" from subnet 11,13 to any allow
-	"EVAL" to subnet 7 reject
+	"EVAL" to localnet reject
 	; Allow friendly ITSes to use MLDEV on my ITS
 	"MLDEV" from host 5460,3443,3150 to host 3405 allow
 	; Reject others